Lug Lacing Methods

 A lug version of Hash Lacing.
 When used on modern boots and sneakers with a wide gap between the sides, the result resembles a diagonal series of hash “#” symbols.

 A lug version of Lattice Lacing.
 This very popular method forms a decorative lattice in the middle of the lacing.
 The laces are crossed at a steep angle, allowing them to be woven through each other.

 A lug version of Zipper Lacing.
 This method “locks” the laces at each eyelet pair.
 Great for lacing skates tightly because the lower sections hold while tightening.
 It also looks interesting – a bit like a giant zipper.

 A lug version of Segmented Lacing.
 Also referred to as “Zoned Lacing”, this method divides the lacing into two or more segments, each of which can be laced up as tightly or loosely as necessary to achieve a comfortable yet secure fit for difficult shoes or feet.

 A lug version of Loop Back Lacing.
 Each side loops back on itself down the middle, rather like when two springs become intertwined.
 However, those loop-backs tend to shift off-centre.

 A lug version of Knotted Lacing.
 Adding a half knot at each crossover increases friction and keeps the lacing much firmer.
 Ideal for tightening ice skates, rollerblades, etc.

 A lug version of Hexagram Lacing.
 This purely decorative lacing forms a hexagram, or six pointed star, which has been used for centuries in various cultures and religions, most notably as the Jewish “Star of David”.

 A lug version of Starburst Lacing.
-With all vertical segments hidden inside the lugs and all diagonal segments on the outside crossing at the middle of the shoe, the result looks like a “starburst”.
+All of the visible shoelace segments cross diagonally at the middle of the shoe, forming a massive “starburst”.

 A lug version of Lock Lacing.
 Not a lacing method as much as a technique for creating a super-tight finish.
 It's often recommended to help reduce heel slippage in running or climbing shoes.